Estimated reading time: 20 minutes

 In September, we bought paint for our bathroom and paid for our son to start swimming lessons and soccer as our 12-week session ran out.

-They will be billing us monthly as they changed the billing process.
+They will be billing us monthly as they have changed the billing process.

 We also paid for a year’s worth of pizza for our son at his school, a spirit shirt, donated money, and bought new shoes and pajamas.

-Another big hit to our budget was an assessment we had done for our son that cost us $450, but my insurance company only paid $175.
+Another significant hit to our budget was an assessment we had done for our son, which cost us $450, but our insurance company only paid $175.

 You’ll also notice I paid $500 under my work category because I had to renew my yearly parking pass.

-It’s ridiculous, but it is what it is: expensive.
+It’s ridiculous, but that’s just the way it is: expensive.

 Again, our petrol costs were up due to all the traveling back and forth to deal with personal family issues.

-I was happy to find a used flat-screen TV for my mother-in-law for her new home that only cost her $60.
+I was happy to find a used flat-screen TV for my mother-in-law to use in her new home for only $60.

-The person I bought it from was upgrading to a SMART TV (which I will never buy again) and was selling her TV cheaply.
+The person I bought it from was upgrading to a smart TV (which I will never buy again) and was selling her old TV at a low price.

 That was our big bargain of the month.

-This blog brings in a decent monthly income, which I will one day disclose if you are all interested in the numbers.
+This blog generates a decent monthly income, which I will disclose one day if you’re interested in the numbers.

 It has taken me some time to start seeing some cash flow, but I’m happy to say it’s finally here.

-I’ll continue to work on updating all of my blog posts, and from time to time, you may see a sponsored post, but keep in mind they help support this blog running.
+I’ll continue to work on updating all of my blog posts, and from time to time, you may see a sponsored post; however, please keep in mind that they help support the running of this blog.

-It’s NOT cheap to run a blog that offers you an income as you must pay for many things, so it runs smoothly.
+It’s not cheap to run a blog that offers you an income, as you must pay for many things to keep it running smoothly.

 Mr.CBB